Skip to main content

 Ottawa Design Club - Pivotal Moments

-What Isabelle Poirier and Ariane Bédard did to create the Ottawa Design Club in the deep pandemic is nothing short of madly inspiring.
+What Isabelle Poirier RGD and Ariane Bédard did to create the Ottawa Design Club in the deep pandemic is nothing short of madly inspiring.
 I first came across their amazing zine in Issues Magazine Shop and since then have been an avid follower of everything they've been doing in our capital city.
-Their events, publications and infectious joy for their community is wild and this is all topped off recently with the release of their latest zine, Pivotal Moments.
+Their events, publications and infectious joy for their community are wild and this is all topped off recently with the release of their latest zine, Pivotal Moments.
 A great book that asks 30 designers to talk about risk, change and their creative transformations.
 Get this, get any of their other things or go to their events because they're having so much fun!

 Acid Rave